nicokurtovic/vis_handling/README.md

 **Scenario 1**, Re-bin the data to the lowest frequency resolution: Multiple spectral windows can be binned into a single spectral window using the function *cvel2* in CASA, thus obtaining a measurement set with a single spectral window, but limiting the frequency resolution to the lowest frequency resolution of your datasets.
 This solution is exampled in the code *reduce_spw.py*, where the original measurement set of PDS111 was reduced from two spectral windows into one.

 **Scenario 2**, Conserve the information of each spectral window: In the case of multiple observations of the same target, you can potentially have channels of different frequency width, which you want to conserve and model independently to conserve flux and velocity information.
 In this case, I recommend using *split* to separate the original measurement set into several measurement sets containing one spectral window each.
 Then, you can execute the codes of this repository in each ms file, and make sure to save the channel visibilities in different *uvtable_dir*.

+## My velocity array does not coincide with the LSRK velocities from tclean.

+If they do not coincide, it might be because the velocities of each channel were saved in the *TOPO* reference system.
+You can check if this is the case by running *tclean* with *outframe='TOPO'*.
+You can use *cvel2* to change the reference system to LSRK.
+Otherwise, this shift can also be corrected later in *Python*.